Social media posts twisted facts, final product doesn't have newborn calf serum: Centre on Covaxin | Health

 Newborn calf serum is used only for the preparation and growth of vero cells.
 Serum from bovine and other animal are standard enrichment ingredient used globally for vero cell growth, it said.

-Vero cells are used to establish cell lives which help in the production of vaccines.
+Vero cells are used to establish cell lines which help in the production of vaccines.
 This technique has been used for decades in developing vaccines against polio, rabies, and influenza.

 After growth, the vero cells are washed in water and with chemicals, also technically known as buffer, multiple times to make them free from newborn calf serum.
 The vero cells are then infected with coronavirus for viral growth, the health ministry said.